Drug-eluting stent: Surgical

 Stent placement risks include bleeding, allergic reactions to the contrast agents used to visualize the coronary arteries, and myocardial infarction.
 With percutaneous coronary intervention (PCI), the requirement for emergency coronary artery bypass graft (CABG) surgery has decreased as better practices have been introduced.
-In some situations, coronary stenting is permitted in hospitals without cardiac surgery facilities, but such permission remains controversial because of the low but unpredictable risk of coronary artery perforation.
+In some situations, coronary stenting is permitted in hospitals without cardiac surgery facilities, although expert consensus from the Society for Cardiovascular Angiography and Interventions (SCAI) has found PCI without on-site surgery to be comparably safe.
+Coronary artery perforation occurs in approximately 0.4% of PCI procedures; it can lead to cardiac tamponade (in about 21% of perforations), emergency surgery, and carries a mortality rate of approximately 7.5%.

 Stent thrombosis

 A complication of coronary stenting is stent thrombosis (blood clots).
 This occurs when a new clot forms within the stent and occludes blood flow, causing a heart attack.
+The incidence of stent thrombosis is approximately 0.7% at one year, with an annual rate of 0.2-0.6% thereafter; stent thrombosis carries a mortality rate of 20-45%.

 In-stent restenosis

-Drug-eluding stents were designed to specifically combat issues of restenosis that occurred with older bare-metal stents (BMS).
-Though less frequent with drug-eluting stents, restenosis can still occur.
+Drug-eluting stents were designed to specifically combat issues of restenosis that occurred with older bare-metal stents (BMS), which had angiographic restenosis rates of 20-40%.
+Though less frequent with drug-eluting stents, restenosis can still occur, with DES reducing the rate to approximately 5-10%.

-Since the advent of DES technology, the incidence of ISR has significantly decreased.
+Since the advent of DES technology, the incidence of ISR has decreased from 20-40% with BMS to below 10% with current-generation DES.

 Usage outside the scope of typical regulatory approval

 DES have been shown to be superior to BMS in reducing short-term complications of stenting in saphenous vein grafts.
 However, the use of DESs in bypass grafts was not their originally intended use nor within the scope of originally regulatory approval (US FDA, European Medicines Agency, etc.).
 The practice of using a medical device or drug in a way not specified in the original or current approved labeling is often referred to as "off-label" use.

-In regions where cardiac stenting has become commonplace, think tanks and advocacy groups express concern about the overzealous use of stents, because patients who received stents for unapproved reasons often have worse outcomes compared to patients who received stents for approved uses.
+Studies have estimated that approximately 50-60% of DES use has been off-label.
+The Lown Institute, a healthcare policy organization, has estimated that unnecessary coronary stents cost Medicare as much as $800 million per year.
+Research published in JAMA found that patients who received DES for off-label indications had higher rates of adverse events (including death at 4.3% vs 2.6%) compared to on-label use.